 5.1 October 2025 to February 2026 - Continue measure elaboration and framework development

 WG to determine what else is needed to fully explain each measure, implications, how to fit into a framework, and implementation aspects.
 This work would include timelines, guidelines, key performance indicators (where feasible), resource implications and incentives.
 Measures should be elaborated to, at least, minimum viable products.
-The WG will also be determining the need for an ISPM and what that might entail.
+The WG will also be determining the need for a supporting ISPM and what that might entail.

 Annex 1: Descriptions of each measure